 For more than a decade, she has been a producer with both Aubin Pictures (founded by Catherine Gund) and Di San Luca Films (founded by Chiara Clemente).
 For nine years, she was the Communications and Special Projects Officer for the Rubell Family Collection/ Contemporary Arts Foundation, based in Miami, FL.
 In addition, Selvaratnam is the Co-Founder of Humanity for Progress, a social media campaign launched in July 2016 that has videos and memes viewed more than 50 million times.

 During the 2016 election cycle, she founded and managed Filmmakers for Hillary, a collective of more than 100 artists around the country that generated shareable content to get out the vote.
 Currently, Selvaratnam is one of the core organizers for a new initiative called The Federation: a coalition of individuals and organizations to stand up for freedom of expression, keep cultural borders open, and use the arts as a catalyst for critical thinking and empathy.
-Selvaratnam’s co-organizers are the artist Laurie Anderson, the producer Laura Michalchyshyn, and the multimedia journalist Farai Chideya.
+Selvaratnam’s co-organizers are the artist Laurie Anderson, the producer Laura Michalchyshyn, the multimedia journalist Farai Chideya, and the curator/writer Kali Holloway.

 Selvaratnam’s career in the arts and social justice began with her work assisting Anna Deavere Smith on the development of Twilight: Los Angeles, 1992 about the human toll of the L.A. riots, and with her position as a youth organizer on the steering committee of the NGO Forum/Fourth World Conference on Women in China in 1995.
 In addition, she was an organizer and researcher for the World Health Organization’s Kobe Conference on Women and Tobacco in 1999.